iluha-grig/Fredholm-equation/README.md

 # Fredholm-equation
-Numerical solution of integral equation
+Numerical solution of the inhomogeneous integral Fredholm equations of the second kind.